-We have a working farm growing heirloom varieties of vegetables for sale at farmer’s markets and in our Country store.
+We have a working farm growing heirloom varieties of vegetables for educational purposes.
 We keep a small selection of heritage breed farm animals to support our educational programs.
 We have displays of agricultural implements and educational exhibits on rural life and agriculture for the visiting public and our many visiting school children.
 We offer guided tours of the farm and the historic Jones farmhouse.
 Special events and programs, workshops, and day camps are offered throughout the year.

 The Barn Cat: All farms need a barn cat or two.
-Butterscotch is the farm ambassador—they are friendly and industrious controlling the mouse population!
+Butterscotch is the farm ambassador - and is great at controlling the mouse population!

 Keeping animals requires feed, bedding, and veterinary care.
 You can help by "adopting" any one or all of our farm animals (click "Join/Support" then "Adopt a Farm Animal").
 Adopters will be invited to a special annual Farm Animal Tour.